SocialMediaLab/TwitterDashboard/README.md

 What the project does
 ---------------------

 This is an information dashboard that analyzes tweets produced under a specific course hashtag, and displays the resulting visualizations for an instructor to use for their own exploration.
-The goal is to allow instructors to see the ways in which students engage with each other using Twitter.
+The goal is to allow instructors to see the ways in which students engage with eachother using Twitter.

 Why is it useful